Irvine, California: Climate

 Late spring and early summer in Irvine is subject to the June Gloom phenomenon widespread in southern California, with overcast mornings and occasional drizzle.

-Late summer and autumn are warm and mostly dry, with occasional bouts of humid weather extending from Pacific hurricanes off the west coast of Mexico.
+Late summer and fall are warm and mostly dry, with occasional bouts of humid weather extending from Pacific hurricanes off the west coast of Mexico.

 Winters are mild, with most winters having no frost, and can be hot and dry when the Santa Ana winds blow.
 Irvine has a Mediterranean climate wherein precipitation occurs predominantly during the winter months.
 Because Irvine is close to the coast, different parts of Irvine have different microclimates; for instance, the June Gloom effect is stronger in the southern parts of Irvine, closer to the Pacific Ocean.

 It can occasionally snow in the Santa Ana Mountains to the northeast of Irvine.
 Snow within the lower-lying parts of Irvine is very rare, but the area received three inches of snow in January 1949.
 A tornado touched down in Irvine in 1991, an event that happens in Orange County more generally approximately once every five years.